OVERVIEW

 The centre serves not only as the NTBRL for South Africa, but also as the supranational reference laboratory in Africa.
 The services provided address complex clinical cases as well as programmatic support and quality assurance to laboratories locally and globally.

 Treatment of drug resistant TB has evolved over the last couple of years with new and re-purposed drugs being included in the treatment regimens.
-The CTB performs drug susceptibility testing for the following new drugs: Bedaquiline, Clofazimine, Linezolid and Delamanid and monitors resistance to these agents.
+The CTB performs drug susceptibility testing for the following new drugs: Bedaquiline, Clofazimine, Linezolid and Pretomanid and monitors resistance to these agents.
 Early detection ensures that correct treatment is instituted earlier aiding in the control of drug resistant TB.

 Xpert mtb rif ultra_guidance on clinical management of trace_19 december 2019